 It is for the government in each UK country to decide whether to ask the NHS pay review body (PRB) to advise on pay for NHS staff in that country.

-We will submit our evidence to the review body in the coming weeks, reiterating our demands that nursing is seen as a highly skilled profession deserving of fair pay.
+The RCN will submit its evidence to the review body in the coming weeks, reiterating its demands that nursing is seen as a highly skilled profession deserving of fair pay.

 Meanwhile, our Fair Pay for Nursing campaign continues.
 Please stay and engaged and keep campaigning - for yourself, your profession, and your patients.
 Download campaign materials and spread the word about fair pay.